moh-saidi/MCWaver/README.md

 📦 Found Mod File: super_apple-1.0.0.jar
 ```

-## License

-**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**

-- Use, modify, and share for non-commercial purposes
-- Commercial use prohibited without permission

 ## Contributing

 This project is currently **not accepting contributions** as it's part of a personal portfolio.
 Feel free to fork for your own non-commercial use.